“Do not anticipate trouble or worry about what may never happen. Keep in the sunlight.”

-One very common question I have gotten over the years goes something like this:
+One very common question I've gotten over the years goes something like this:

 “I always get nervous before a date/meeting/social gathering and that holds me back from being my true and best self and from doing and getting what I want.
 What can I do to overcome this?”

-This is an issue that used to hold me back too in the past and I have more experience with it than I would have ever wanted.
+This is an issue that used to hold me back in the past and I've more experience with it than I would have ever wanted.

 Back when I was still single I often got quite nervous before a date.